johe123qwe/github-trending/README.md

 ## Css

+* 【2023-11-29】[Viiiikedy / Hexo-Quant-Learning-Book](https://github.com/Viiiikedy/Hexo-Quant-Learning-Book) - This is for Finance (Quant)Learning of Vicky💕.Hope you could also enjoy the journey of finding your own business here.
+* 【2023-11-29】[zxcodes / Calculator](https://github.com/zxcodes/Calculator) - A Calculator App built with HTML, CSS, and JavaScript.
+It also has a Dark Mode.
 * 【2023-11-28】[codingstella / cool-responsive-portfolio](https://github.com/codingstella/cool-responsive-portfolio) -
 * 【2023-11-28】[itscodenation / int-u3l3-23-24-student-exercises](https://github.com/itscodenation/int-u3l3-23-24-student-exercises) -
 * 【2023-11-28】[christorange / VerticalFox](https://github.com/christorange/VerticalFox) - Firefox theme with Edge like auto-hide vertical tab bar and minimalism design.
 Powerd by Sidebery.